virtuocity/alx-higher_level_programming/0x02-python-import_modules/README.md

 A *namespace* is the place where variables are stored.
 Namespaces are implemented as dictionaries.There are the local, global and built-in namespaces as well as nested namespaces in objects (in methods).
 Namespaces support modularity by preventing naming conflicts.
 For instance, the functions builtins.open and os.open() are distinguished by their namespaces.

+The imported module names, if placed at the top level of a module (outside any functions or classes), are added to the module’s global namespace.

 ## Links
 https://docs.python.org/3/tutorial/modules.html